-The Biozentrum is home to 30 research groups.
+The Biozentrum is home to 32 research groups.
 These scientists, representing more than 40 nations, are engaged in investigating the molecular basis of biological processes.
 Their work covers a broad spectrum of activities, the scientific research is wide-ranging: How does a cell develop, how does it function and how are all its vital processes regulated?
 Can we make computer assisted models of these processes?
 How does a stem cell know what to become?
 How does a blood vessel form or the nervous system develop and how does the body defend itself against bacterial infections?
 Could the findings lead to new approaches in the treatment of serious diseases such as muscular diseases, Alzheimer's disease or cancer?
 Its 200 scientific publications every year – many in top-tier journals – numerous honors and awards and spawning several Nobel Prizes, attest to the Biozentrum’s success.

 The research groups of the Biozentrum are active in different areas of investigation, among them: Growth & Development, Infection Biology, Neurobiology, Structural Biology & Biophysics, as well as Computational & Systems Biology.
 These research areas, however, are not strictly separated from each other; new and relevant questions often arise at the overlap between the research fields and the collaboration between teams leads to innovative solutions.
 This has contributed greatly to the scientific success of the Biozentrum.
 Both its funding and infrastructure make the Biozentrum internationally highly competitive and ensures research of the highest level.

 The Biozentrum enjoys an excellent reputation for its scientific training, both nationally and internationally.
 Students are integrated into a research environment from the start of their academic career and gain first-hand experience of life as a scientist.
 Being able to link education with research makes the bachelor’s and master’s degree programs at the Biozentrum particularly attractive for many aspiring students.
 PhDs and postdocs, on the other hand, benefit from the Biozentrum’s scientific success and the intensive, individual supervision.